cpulover-games/justa-race/README.md

      - Mouse events for canvas
      - Keyboard events for HTML document
    - Set interval for motion, drawing and collision code: ```setInterval(updateFunction, 1000 / fps)```
-     - Draw big frame (to clear screen and create effect of animation)
      - Motion and drawing code for game elements
      - Setup collisions
 3. Game elements [Car-Track]